tonyltf/m-test/README.md

   - if the API allows pagination, i.e. limit & offset paramters, we can limit the API request each time and do pagination with
     - next / previous page button
     - auto loading when user scrolls to bottom
-- When user refresh on the people detail page, or directly access the page, we can keep user in the detail page
+- When user directly access the friend detail page, we only have the latest select people info
-  - if we use localStorage or any other way to store the user clicked people info
-  - if the API supports getting single friend for example `GET /:id`
+  - if the API supports getting single friend for example `GET /:id`, it can get individual people from the API